 But not doing something you want because you might fail when the rewards are so great isn’t a reason for not doing something.
 That’s the advice you’d give other people so try and take the same advice for yourself.

-It’s not my job to make you decide to become a Virtual Assistant or ‘convince’ you it’s what you should do.
-But I can tell you 100% that the rewards are great.
-People work for themselves all the time, and once you do it, you’ll never look back.
+The greatest barrier to success is the fear of failure.
+It’s not my job to make you decide to become a Virtual Assistant or to convince you that it’s what you should do, but I can tell you 100% that the rewards are great.

 I don’t know anything about running a business